How awesome would it be to get paid to drink beer?

 However, unlike Secret Hopper that is paid by breweries for much-needed feedback about their business, PintPass uses their own money to pay for the feedback that a user gives them when they visit a brewery.

-Ryan Rickert, the founder of PintPass, reportedly wanted to improve the industry, since there is still very little data sets available for craft beer industry and the app helps in capturing this data from real beer lovers across the country.
+Ryan Rickert, the founder of PintPass, reportedly wanted to improve the industry.
+Since there are still very few data sets available for the craft beer industry, the PintPass app helps in capturing this data from real beer lovers across the country.

 Anyone can download the app, check-in to a brewery, and fill out one survey at each brewery you visit.